AtanasovAtanas/pb-interactive-java/EN/01-Expressions-and-Statements/05-Arithmetic-Operators.md

 [slide]
 # Arithmetic Operators: %
 Modulo / remainder from integer division (operator **%**)

+Java modulo operation is used to get the reminder of a division.
+The basic syntax of Java Modulo is a % b.
+Here a is divided by b and the remainder of that division is returned.
 ```java
 int a = 7;
 int b = 2;